 …What?
 No one was screaming, “DON’T WORRY KOALAS, I AM COMING FOR YOU!!!!!!”
 Definitely not me…

 Second Stop: Koala Conservation Centre

 I mean.
 Just scroll look at the pictures again.
 This was everything I dreamed of and MORE.
-This is not a zoo at all–the koalas all live in the trees throughout the conservation centre and get as close to guests as they please.
-Everyone is encouraged to be as quiet as possible as they walk through, and there are strict rules not to touch or feed any of the koalas.
+This is not a zoo at all.
+The koalas live in the trees throughout the conservation centre.
+They have total control, and get as close to guests as they please.
+Everyone is encouraged to be as quiet as possible as they walk through.
+Plus, there are strict rules not to touch or feed any of the koalas.

 My lens wasn’t even zoomed in for the majority of my photos.
 Seriously, that one guy was, like, a foot away from my face.
 Scratching his butt, chomping leaves.
 Standard koala afternoon.

 I also learned that koalas are the official mascot of the Lazy Travelers: